brotkrueml/typo3-info-hide-default-lang/Documentation/Installation/Index.rst

 Target group: **Administrators**

 .. note::
-   The extension in version |release| supports TYPO3 v12 LTS.
+   The extension in version |version| supports TYPO3 v12 LTS.

 The recommended way to install this extension is by using Composer.
 In your Composer-based TYPO3 project root, type: